New Marriage Law: Effect on marriage registration

 The New Marriage Law that was established also had a new effect on the registration system that existed in China.
-The law provided equality not only for women, but also warranted partners to have free choice in terms of marriage.
 Under the new law, the system allowed officials to reject marriages that were found to be forced, such as human trafficking, children and infants, and those forced by patriarchs.
 The couple who married would be the only authorized party to register.
 The system would help build a new expectation for Marriages, by allowing citizens to play a role in setting healthy standards and helping to build a new society that would be very different from the past.

-Impact

-China's divorce rate, though lower than in the Western countries, is increasing.
-Chinese women also have increased financial importance in the household.
-There is historical debate over the effectiveness of the New Marriage Law in terms of the state's commitment to the policy, and therefore its success.

 Second Marriage Law

 The New Marriage Law was updated in 1980 by the Second Marriage Law, or Revised Marriage Law (RML), which liberalized divorce, bolstered the one-child policy, and instructed the courts to favor the interests of women and children in property distribution in divorce.
 The law was revised and led by Chinese politician Kang Keqing after a large amount of conflict surrounding the first law.
 It was changed two years after Keqing's involvement.